-Hemochromatosis is a condition where the body absorbs too much iron (i.e. iron "overload") and can result in liver disease, arthritis and heart conditions.
-If you have a high risk for iron overload it is important to monitor your iron intake and blood markers of iron status such as ferritin, hepcidin or transferrin saturation.
+Hemochromatosis is a condition where the body absorbs too much iron (i.e. iron "overload"), and can result in iron toxicity to the anterior pituitary.
+This condition is associated with decreased production of key reproductive hormones, which can impair sperm and oocyte generation.
+Iron overload can also damage reproductive tissues directly and affect their normal function.
+High circulating iron can also contribute to oxidative stress in the body, which damages sperm in men and promotes follicular aging in women\.
+If you have a high risk for iron overload, it is important to monitor your iron intake and blood markers of iron status such as ferritin, hepcidin or transferrin saturation.
 There are two main types of dietary iron: heme and non-heme iron.
 Non-heme iron is found in certain plant products and is not absorbed as effectively as heme iron, but vitamin C can substantially increase the absorption of non-heme iron.
-Hereditary hemochromatosis is an iron overload condition that is linked to variations in the HFE or SLC17A1 genes.\
+Hereditary hemochromatosis is an iron overload condition linked to variations in the HFE or SLC17A1 genes\\.
+It is important for both women and men to follow the appropriate RDA for iron, but consume less than the tolerable upper intake level (UL), which is 45 mg/day.\

-\Allen KJ et al. Iron-overload-related disease in HFE hereditary hemochromatosis.
+\Singer S et al. Reproductive capacity in iron overloaded women with thalassemia major.
+Blood.
+2011;118(10):2878-2881. \\Allen KJ et al. Iron-overload-related disease in HFE hereditary hemochromatosis.
 New England Journal of Medicine.
 2008;358:221-30.
-Pichler I et al. Identification of a common variant in the TFR2 gene implicated in the physiological regulation of serum iron levels.
+Pichler J et al. Identification of a common variant in the TFR2 gene implicated in the physiological regulation of serum iron levels.
 Human Molecular Genetics.
 2011;15:1232-40.